thiagokokada/blog/2024-07-31/01-generating-yaml-files-with-nix.md

 reason I choose `yj` is mostly because it is a single binary Go program, but you can use whatever you prefer.

+Note, I am using `lib.escapeShellArg` here to escape shell arguments, but it may be safer to save to a file first (with e.g.: `pkgs.writeText`) and load the contents from file instead.
+But I never had issues with the approch above.

 By the way, there is a [`lib.generators.toYAML`](https://github.com/NixOS/nixpkgs/blob/9f918d616c5321ad374ae6cb5ea89c9e04bf3e58/lib/generators.nix#L805) inside `nixpkgs.lib`, but as of 2024-07-31 it only calls `lib.strings.toJSON`